sudomateo/website/content/posts/running-jujutsu-with-claude-code-hooks/index.md

 ## I'm Hooked

 I'm excited for Claude Code hooks.
 It's the missing link in making Claude Code more customizable for users.
-I particularly like the Anthropic kept the project (local), project, and user scopes for hooks so that they can be created for different needs and even combined to form new functionality.
+I particularly like that Anthropic kept the project (local), project, and user scopes for hooks so that they can be created for different needs and even combined to form new functionality.

 I'll likely create new hooks over time as I find more use cases that help me in my workflow.
 I look forward to seeing what the community creates as well.
 Happy